dhiwinsamrich/Web_Development_Mini_Projects/README.md

 **Tech Stack:** HTML, CSS, JavaScript
 **API Used:** News API (or any other news data provider)

+### 📝 **72.
+Notes Keeping Website**
+A simple and intuitive website for creating, organizing, and managing personal notes.

+**Features:**
+- Add, edit, and delete notes seamlessly.
+- Responsive design for both desktop and mobile devices.
+- Store notes locally in the browser using local storage.

+**Tech Stack:** HTML, CSS, JavaScript

 ---

 ## 🌟 **Key Features**